amazon-archives/aws-cognito-angular-quickstart/README.md

 will need to change the pool id, region, and dynamodb table id.
 You can find these configurations in ```aws.service.ts``` and ```cognito.service.ts```

-You will also need to change the account id in authrole.json